lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 Websites that depend heavily on media such as images, videos need to use tools to make sure that they will be optimized.

 * Offer images in the \`webp\` format as it's usually smaller in size than \`jpeg\`, \`png\`.
 According to caniuse 91.8% of browsers already support it.
 * Use responsive images.
-You can use \`srcset\` and \`sizes\` images attribute to serve different images for different devices sizes.
-Mobile devices usually doesn't need to serve big images, so you can crop and reduce significavely the size of images.
+You can use \`srcset\` and \`sizes\` images attribute to serve different images for different device sizes.
+Mobile devices usually don't need to serve big images, so you can crop and reduce the image file size.
 * Compress your images: <https://web.dev/compress-images/>
 * Use tools/CDNs to serve images
 * Please check all the other optimizations here: https://web.dev/fast/#optimize-your-images\
   \
   Thankfully we don't need to spend a huge amount of time trying to figure out how to do all those optimizations and we can use services as <https://cloudinary.com/>, <https://imgix.com/>, to do all the heavy lifting.
 I quite often say, let's not try to solve all problems in the world, let's focus on solving our business problems and delegate other tasks to who is the best to solve it - so this is a classic example for that.\
   \
-  Nowadays web frameworks already have tools to help with image optimization as **Nextjs** with  \`next/image\` component and **Gatsby** with \`gatsby-image-sharp\` plugin that transforms/optmize images during the build.
+  Nowadays web frameworks already have tools to help with image optimization as **Nextjs** with  \`next/image\` component and **Gatsby** with \`gatsby-image-sharp\` plugin that transforms/optimize images during the build.

 **References:**